Bonus on Death

 Bonus on Death (German: Prämien auf den Tod) is a 1950 Austrian crime film directed by Curd Jürgens and starring Judith Holzmeister, Werner Krauss and Siegfried Breuer.
 One of a handful of Austrian crime films made during the post-war period, it was not particularly successful at the box office.

 The film's sets were designed by Isabella Schlichting and Werner Schlichting.

 Synopsis

-Short of money, a man creates a scam where he draws life insurance policies for fake identities, then pretends they have died in order to collect the payout.
+Short of money, a man creates a scam where he takes out life insurance policies on fake identities, then pretends they have died in order to collect the payouts.